Making More Waves is back for its 4th year with a great programme to enjoy, running from Tuesday 12 - Sunday 16 November!

 Sun 16 Nov 8pm You're Not in the West End Now!

-Join us for our close to this year's Making More Waves with Katie McGarry’s riotous, heartfelt musical comedy that flips the glitz of London's theatre scene on its head.
+Join us for our close to this year's Making More Waves with Katie McGarry’s riotous, heartfelt musical comedy that flips the glitz Musical Theatre’s high kicks and jazz hands on its head.
 Born from the grit of Medway and the chaos of real life, this one-woman show is a love letter to musical theatre - with a twist.
+It's part personal memoir , part parody, and all heart.
+Come for the showtunes, stay for the hilarious and heartbreaking truth.